 Ivory Coast were my pre-tournament tips to come out on top, but I always believed Zambia would be tough to beat so their appearance in the final is no surprise to me.

 Many people are labeling them as underdogs, but I don’t believe that to be the case.
 They are a tough and well-disciplined side and Frenchman Herve Renard must take his share of credit.
-Read the rest of this entry »
+FULL POST

 The African Cup of Nations is coming to the end of its first week and, as I predicted before the start of the tournament, there have already been massive shocks and they are set to continue.